uikram/End-to-End-Lightweight-Holographic-Reconstruction-and-Quantitative-Cell-Analysis/docs/documentation.md

 inside a boundary the same network predicts, reproduces the dry mass a conventional pipeline would report.

+The network's outputs are the **quantitative phase**, the **transmitted amplitude** and the **cell segmentation**, and the per-cell projected area, circularity, optical volume and dry mass derived from the first and the third.
+The amplitude completes the complex field, which is what makes the physics-aware forward-model term (§5a, §6.2a) expressible at all; it is optional and, when off, the specimen is treated as purely refractive (A = 1).

 The second contribution is the comparison of two acquisition geometries — off-axis and in-line Gabor — through this single pipeline, under identical data, splits, architecture, objective and schedule.